-The Energy Efficiency and Conservation Loan Program (EECLP) is a new loan program offered by the U.S. Department of Agriculture’s Rural Utilities Service (RUS).
-Prior to the implementation of the EECLP, there had not been a USDA loan program dedicated to supporting energy efficiency programs and improvements.
+The Energy Efficiency and Conservation Loan Program (EECLP) is a loan guarantee program offered by the U.S. Department of Agriculture’s Rural Utilities Service (RUS).
+Prior to the implementation of the EECLP, there had not been a USDA loan program specifically for supporting utility energy efficiency programs and improvements.
 The EECLP funds come out of RUS’s general lending pool, which has up to $5 billion in capital available for lending each year.

-- Increasing energy efficiency at the end user level
+- Increase energy efficiency at the end-user level;

-- Modifying electricity load such that there is a reduction in overall system demand
+- Modify electricity load such that there is a reduction in overall system demand;

-- Effecting a more efficient use of existing electric distribution, transmission and generating facilities
+- Effect a more efficient use of existing electric distribution, transmission and generating facilities;

-- Attracting new businesses and creating jobs in rural communities by investing in energy efficiency
+- Attract new businesses and create jobs in rural communities by investing in energy efficiency; and

-- Encouraging the use of renewable energy fuels for either Demand Side Management or the reduction of conventional fossil fuel use within the service territory
+- Encourage the use of renewable energy fuels for either “demand side management” or the reduction of conventional fossil fuel use within the service territory.

-Through the EECLP program, the Rural Utility Service makes direct loans to electric cooperatives (“coops”) and other rural electricity providers.
-The electricity provider can re-loan the funds to their residential and commercial customers in order for those customers to make energy efficiency improvements.
-Under some programs, known as on-bill financing, the customer would then repay the loan through their monthly electric bill, and the utility would then repay USDA.
+Through the EECLP program, the RUS provides loan guarantees to electric cooperatives and other rural electricity providers.
+The provider can re-lend the funds to their residential and commercial customers in order for those customers to make energy efficiency improvements.
+Under some programs, known as on-bill financing, the customer would then repay the “loan” to the utility through their monthly electric bill, and the utility would then repay USDA.

-Eligible activities directly benefitting residential customers that may be funded through the EECLP include, but are not limited to:
+Eligible activities directly benefiting residential customers that may be funded through the EECLP include, but are not limited to:

 What are the benefits of the EECLP?

-- Greater demand for local energy services, and therefore local jobs, including home weatherization, duct repair, insulation and appliance repairs and upgrades, among others
+- Greater demand for local energy services, and therefore local jobs, including home weatherization, duct repair, insulation and appliance repairs and upgrades; and

-- The expansion of existing businesses and attraction of new businesses to rural communities
+- The expansion of existing businesses and attraction of new businesses to rural communities.

-More specifically, the EECLP helps provide funding that both electric coops and their customers need in order to fund energy efficiency at the customer level.
-In many cases, neither the coop or the customer has the money necessary to pay for significant efficiency improvements.
+More specifically, the EECLP helps provide funding that both electric co-ops and their customers need in order to fund energy efficiency at the customer level.
+In many cases, neither the co-op nor the customer has the money to pay for significant efficiency improvements.
 The EECLP offers the potential to remove that upfront barrier.

-While some electric coops have been eagerly awaiting the release of the EECLP in order to enhance or create energy efficiency programs that they can offer to their customers, other coops may not even be considering applying for an EECLP loan.
-The best thing you can do as a customer — and as a partial owner of your coop — is to contact your coop and express your desire for a home energy efficiency loan program.
-Mention the EECLP as a possible source of funding your coop can use to develop a comprehensive home energy loan program.
+The best thing you can do as a customer — and as a partial owner of your co-op — is to contact your co-op and express your desire for a home energy efficiency finance program.
+Mention the EECLP as a possible source of funding your co-op can use to develop such a program.
 Also tell your neighbors and others in your community to do the same.

-To help you in this, Appalachian Voices has developed an Energy Savings Action Center, which is an online tool that you can use to learn about any energy efficiency programs or incentives your coop currently offers, and to contact your coop to request a home energy efficiency loan program.
-[Visit the energy Savings Action Center ]
+To help you in this, Appalachian Voices has developed an Energy Savings Action Center, an online tool to help you learn about any energy efficiency programs or incentives your co-op currently offers, and to contact your co-op to request a home energy efficiency finance program.